 Synthetic "Whalebone" - 4 mm X 1 mm - sold by the yard

-In the 18th century, stays were most predominately made using baleen, known by whalers who harvested it as whalebone.
-The keratinous material found around the upper jaws of Baleen (Whalebone) whales was a strong material that provided support in undergarments while being flexible.
-It could be molded to shape thru heat and could be split down to the tiniest of bones while still maintaining strength.
-Baleen was still being used on into the 19th century when steel began to replace it.
-Our synthetic "whalebone" is manufactured in Germany specifically for the corsetry market.
+In the 18th century, stays were predominately made using baleen, known by whalers who harvested it as whalebone.
+The keratinous material found around the upper jaws of Baleen Whales was a strong material that provided support in undergarments while being flexible.
+It could be molded to shape and could be split very thinly, while still maintaining strength.
+Baleen was still being used into the 19th century when steel began to replace it.
+Our Synthetic "Whalebone" is manufactured in Germany for the corsetry market.

-- Unlike other plastic boning, including zip ties it more closely resembles whalebone and can be molded and shaped with a hot iron.
+- Unlike other plastic boning, our Synthetic "Whalebone" more closely resembles whalebone and can be shaped with a hot iron.

-- Our 4 mm bone duplicates (at approximately 3/16 inch) the narrow boning found in early 18th century stays as well as later 18th century stays.
+- Our 4 mm bone (approximately 3/16") duplicates boning found in early 18th century stays and later 18th century stays.

-- It also works well for the 19th as well as the 20th century.
+- It also works well for the 19th and the 20th century.